Posted October 7

 What is sclerotherapy?

-• Ultrasound-guided injections for precise, safe treatment
+• Ultrasound-guided injections for safety and accuracy

 YouTube video